sjbrown/1kfa/resolution_cards/character_move_sheet.md

 **Details**: Stand in defense of a person, item, or location that is under attack.
 The attack is redirected from the thing you defend to yourself.
 You may spend XP to choose:
  * Halve the attack's effect or damage
  * Open up the attacker to an ally giving +1 advantage against the attacker
- * Roll attack power against the attacker
+ * Attack them with your Might

- This move can interrupt an attack against an ally if you are in range and attack power has not yet been rolled.
+ This move can interrupt an attack against an ally if you are in range and Might has not yet been calclated.

+ Place a green token on this card until you Take a Breather